 client side xmlHttpRequest for scripting http requests in a tired yet true way

-These days there are a ton of options for scripting http requests with javaScript when it comes to modern native options like fetch, as well as popular user space options like axios.
-Many developers go so far as to make there own http clients themselves when it comes to yet another option, but even then a native method of one sort or another will have to be used.
-Call be old fashion by I still find myself using XMLHttprequest for these tasks in many simple pet projects at least.
+These days there are a ton of options for scripting http requests with javaScript when it comes to modern native options like fetch, as well as popular user space options like axios that seems to be a popular solution for this sort of thing.
+Many developers go so far as to make there own http clients themselves when it comes to yet another option, but even then a native method of one sort or another will have to be used in order to do so.
+There is using a modern browser built in feature like fetch, but I would still go with the old fashion tired yet true XMLHttprequest for these tasks in many simple pet projects at least.

 It does have it’s draw backs, compared to more modern solutions, but it is not that hard to quickly make a solution that makes use of more modern javaScript features like promises.
-It is true however that if I am going to start to invest a great deal of time into making my own http client, I should probably stop there are many great solutions out there all ready and I am not sure if I really need to be yet another developer re inventing the wheel with this one.
+It is true however that if I am going to start to invest a great deal of time into making my own http client, I should probably stop and take another look at where there is in terms of user space options for http clients.
+There are many great solutions out there all ready and I am not sure if I really need to be yet another developer inventing the wheel again by making yet another http client.

 |